apache/nuttx-apps/examples/README.txt

       and this value is ignored.
 Otherwise, this number of samples is collected and the program terminates.
 Default:  Samples are collected indefinitely.
-    - CONFIG_EXAMPLES_ADC_SAMPLESIZE - The number of bytes to read in one sample.
+    - CONFIG_EXAMPLES_ADC_GROUPSIZE - The number of samples to read at once.
+      Default: 4
+    - CONFIG_EXAMPLES_ADC_SAMPLEWIDTH - The width (in bits) of the on ADC sample.
-      Default: 8
+      Default: 16

 examples/buttons
 ^^^^^^^^^^^^^^^^